paperclip-ui/paperclip/README.md

 ### What makes Paperclip pretty neat? 🤩

 Paperclip is a _bit_ different than other no-code platforms such as Webflow.
-Here are some bits that I think stand out:
+Here are some bits that I think differentiate Paperclip from _almost_ everything else:

 - Design files can be stored anywhere you want, including GIT
   - Everyone can work out of the same source of truth!
 And you'll probably want this since I'm assuming that you also have a whole QA process with this (which I'm assuming you'll want if _everyone_ can write code).